Twelve Step Recovery (AA & Al-Anon)

-Alcoholics Anonymous meets each Tuesday evening from 7:00 p.m. to 8:00 p.m. in Sacred Heart Hall.
+Alcoholics Anonymous meets each Tuesday evening from 7:00 p.m. to 8:00 p.m. in the Star of the Sea Room of the Klaus Murphy Center.

-Due to recent construction plans involving the Convent Renewal Center, Al-Anon has temporarily relocated their meetings to Unity of the Keys located at 1011 Virginia Street.
+Al-Anon has relocated their meetings to Unity of the Keys located at 1011 Virginia Street.